 Erin Breene is in great demand as both a chamber and orchestral musician.
 Ms. Breene is currently a member of the Hollywood Bowl Orchestra and the Long Beach Opera Orchestra.
 She regularly performs with Pacific Symphony and the Los Angeles Opera Orchestra and has served as Principal Cellist of the San Diego Chamber Orchestra, Associate Principal Cellist with the Opera Pacific Orchestra, and Principal Cellist of Music Center Dance of Los Angeles.
 Ms. Breene has been a frequent performer on San Diego’s Art of Élan series, High Desert Chamber Music series, Carlsbad Music Festival, Laguna Beach Music Festival, and La Jolla’s Athenaeum series.
-Since 2015, she has participated in the Sunflower Music Festival in Topeka, Kansas where she is involved with orchestra and chamber music performances.

 "I was engaged by Cassadó’s “Intermezzo e Dance Finale” for cello,

 the conclusion of his larger “Suite for Cello Solo,” largely because of

 cellist Erin Breene’s masterful sweep of its dark, searching motifs.